 As far as our own animal nature is concerned, so caught up are we in our selfawareness that we forget what we are.
 It is a similar process to that by which we build streets and houses to form a city, and then forget that underneath is a layer of earth, and if we once more removed the streets and houses, there would once more be earth.
 We cover up nature, and we cover up ourselves.
-This is not to say that we do not differ from other animals, but until we recognize the common points, we shall never attain a proportionate view of ourselves or of them.
+This is not to say that we do not differ from other animals - above all, we certainly have a unique degree of awareness and intelligence - but until we recognize the common features, we shall never attain a proportionate view of ourselves or of them.